ampproject/amppackager/monitoring.md

 ## More examples

-Check all the stats (note - there are numerous metrics, and the key ones are explained in the table above):
+Check all the stats (note - this command produces numerous metrics that are self-documented; the key ones are also explained in the table above):

     $ curl https://127.0.0.1:8080/metrics